leurcutis/Pillage/README.md

         + or adjacent squares

 ##Movement and engaging in Combat

-Movement works in the following way:
-1. Player 1 moves their characters at the character's move rate or (counter attack if they are engaged in combat)
+1. Each Player moves their respective characters at the character's move rate or (counter attack if they are engaged in combat)

 2. If a character encounters another character, they may attack
 * Oppenents who have been attacked can then immdiately counter attack

-3. Player 2 moves their characters at the character's move rate or (counter attack if they are engaged in combat)
+3. Player Two moves their characters at the character's move rate or (counter attack if they are engaged in combat)

 4. If combat has taken place, total available hitpoints are adjusted